 The Chromium Edge extension we’re going to use to add a menu bar is the extension called proper menubar.

-To get started, click the three dots near the right corner of your Chromium Edge browser and select extensions.
+To get started, click the three dots near the right corner of your Chromium Edge browser (or press ALT + f on your keyboard) and select extensions.

 In the next screen, click the button that says “Get extensions for Microsoft Edge”.